-Yesterday, while discussing inequality on this plane and the supposed next plane of existence, birthplace, societal standings, and religious views on who is rewarded ascension into heaven (e.g, Mark 10:25, NIV: It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.) a friend said, "You can't know someone's intentions or look into their heart."
+One day, while discussing inequality on this plane and the supposed next plane of existence, birthplace, societal standings, and religious views on who is rewarded ascension into heaven (e.g., Mark 10:25, NIV: It is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.) a friend said, "You can't know someone's intentions or look into their heart."

-The conversation rested around my general frustration that no one is at fault for their birthplace, education, or limitations in life experiences.
-To automatically forfeit "everlasting life" because one was born rich seemed unfair.
+The conversation rested around frustration with religion and eternal rewards being unfair since no one is at fault for their birthplace, education, or limitations in life experiences.
+Automatically forfeiting "everlasting life" because you were born rich is unfair.
 Billions living in poverty don't have access to the knowledge of mainstream religions, and missing that opportunity to have their "souls saved" is unfair.
-The thousands of millionaires, billionaires, Queens, Kings, Princes, Royalty, etc who only are aware of a life luxury and who live in a bubble aren't at fault for their ignorance.
+The thousands of millionaires, billionaires, Queens, Kings, Princesses, Royalty, etc., who only are aware of a luxurious lifestyle and who live in a bubble aren't at fault for their ignorance.
 Existence does not garner fault.

 Unconditional love between people doesn't exist—it can't exist.
-Love has to have a condition.
-One simple condition—truth.
+Love has to have at least one condition.
+One simple condition—mine is truth.

 Living In Reality

-If unconditional love between people existed and was truly celebrated, we would live in a heightened state of oppression—physical, verbal, and mental abuse, murder, violence, theft, etc. Not always by force or ill intent, but just by human flaw.
-We are dangerously flawed beings.
+If unconditional love between people existed and was truly celebrated, we would live in a heightened state of oppression—physical, verbal, and mental abuse, murder, violence, theft, etc. Not always by force or ill intent, but just by the naturally dangerous flaw in humans.

-Lying and dishonesty are common traits in people.
-Regardless if some lie for self-gain and others lie with the intent to protect another, there is an basic frustration that comes with lying.
-Lying is a deviation of love.
-Love cannot exist simultaneously with dishonesty.
+Lying and dishonesty are what humans do.
+Regardless if someone lies for self-gain and others lie with the intent to protect another, lying is hurtful because it's a deviation from love.
+Can love exist simultaneously with dishonesty?

-But there are people who just don't care about being lied to.
-More power to them.
+But some people just don't care about being lied to—more power to them.

 Many religions discuss god(s) who love unconditionally, but even their god(s) love has a condition.